avast/pytest-docker/README.md

 Get the docker_compose command to be executed for test clean-up actions.
 Override this fixture in your tests if you need to change clean-up actions.
 Returning anything that would evaluate to False will skip this command.

+### `docker_compose_command`

+Docker Compose command to use to execute Dockers.
+Default is to use Docker Compose v1 (command is `docker-compose`).
+If you want to use Docker Compose v2, change this fixture to return `docker compose`.

 # Development
 Use of a virtual environment is recommended.
 See the